beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

   (ct/routes [
               [:get "" hello-handler]]))
 ```
-It's have less lines than [Luminus] implementation but have save functionality as [Python] implementations(no validation, no swagger).
+It has less lines than [Luminus] implementation but saves functionality as [Python] implementations(no validation, no swagger).

 ## Yada